skyvers/Aged-care/readme.md

 ##### Run your Aged care application

-Before running your project, we will need to generate the domain class first.
+Part of Skyve's low-code approach is to generate Java code for you (in the background) so that you don't have to write large amounts of Java code.
+We call this step `Generate Domain` because Java classes will be created representing the `domain` (the `problem domain` or `area of knowledge`) of your project.
+The domain classes are Java classes that do the work of managing data access and storage for your application.

 Generate domain validates and compiles the metadata (XML files) in your project and checks that the application domain is in a valid state.
 Errors for the developer to fix are written to your console, and if generate is successful, the domain will be compiled to produce Java domain files and unit tests.

 ![Generate domain](doc_src_img/chapter6/6.jpg "Generate domain")

-Right click on server and go to start button to start the server.
+Right click the server and use the start button to start the server.

 ![start server](doc_src_img/chapter6/9.jpg "start server")

-When you see the below info in your Console Window, agedCare was deployed and is running on your localhost server.
+When your Console Window shows text similar to that shown below, your agedCare has been deployed and is running on your localhost server (your local machine).

 ![Console](doc_src_img/chapter6/10.JPG "Console server")

 If not, you may try to debug by yourself to find the source of the problem, or [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) and ask any questions there.
 You will get support from the [Skyve](https://skyve.org) team or a community team member.

-Access Aged care app from Web Browser at http://localhost:8080/agedCare.
-Sign in with by default username "setup" and password "setup".
+Access the Aged care app from your Web Browser at http://localhost:8080/agedCare.
+Sign in with by default username "setup" and password "setup"..

 ![Aged care app](doc_src_img/chapter6/"Aged care app")

 ### 3.8.
 List Views

-In most of application data is represented in list and detail views.
-Skyve also capable to provide each type of view.
+Skyve provides two main ways of accessing data - either via list or detail views.
+The `list` view allows you to search and find the data you wish to change and is normally what you see when you choose a menu item.
+Once you select a record you will see the `detail` view - which allows you to enter, change or delete data.

 Skyve will provide generic/default list and edit views.
 Skyve supports rapid prototyping of the domain model and gives the developer an ability to begin interacting with the application at an early stage.

+List views provide for searching and review of data - they show data in the context of other data in the system.
+Lists are usually based on queries that you can define, however, for simple applications Skyve will automatically list all records for each type of `document`.

-List views are basically depend on queries which include only key document attributes for searching and review.
-Each row of the list corresponds to a document instance however the list may represent data from related documents within the document’s object hierarchy.
+Each row of the list corresponds to an instance of the document (a record) but may include columns from associated documents within the document's object hierarchy.
+For example, the list of Residents may include columns for the Facility and Staff - because these documents are associated to the Resident records.

 - #### Resident List